Canha homers as Athletics beat Angels 3-0 for winning series

 Ramon Laureano gave Oakland the lead on a sacrifice fly in the third before Matt Chapman’s RBI double.

 Yusmeiro Petit struck out David Fletcher in an 11-pitch at-bat to end the seventh.
 Joakim Soria allowed a pair of singles before closing it out for his first save, retiring Trout on a 93-mph called third strike that the slugger argued.
 He removed his batting helmet while speaking to plate umpire Adam Hamari.
-Manager Joe Maddon also had a word with the umpire.
+Maddon also had a word with the umpire.

+“That pitch there we thought was high.
+I don’t know what it showed in the box, which sometimes is not accurate,” Maddon said.
+“But of course there was frustration.
+The guys are playing hard.
+We care.
+You’ve got the right guy up in the situation.
+And to get called out like that on a pitch that was questionable, it was bothersome.
+But you’ve got to put it away.”

 Closer Liam Hendriks rested after recording a four-out save Sunday and pitching in Friday’s season opener.